To start the registration process owner of the horse must be a full member.

 If you are going to email the documents please read these instructions:

-You must be a full member of the AAHIA at the time of registration and/or transfer.
+Owners must be a full member of the AAHIA at the time of registration, transfer and other services.

 Check out the Breeding Chart to know how much Andalusian and QH blood is allowed.
 And what the letter classifications are.

 Please be aware that we do not allow ANY AQHA/APHA registered horses whose pedigrees are over 25% TB/JC.
 If you are unsure Check out our pedigree chart.
 If you need more assistance please contact us.

 **All pedigree's submitted must be from the registry the horse is registered at, such as AQHA or APHA and Andalusian.
 We do not accept pedigree from non-official sources such as allbreedpedigree.com or any other non-registry pedigree generator.